Morpho

 {% tab title="Governance changes (timelocked)" %}

-**v1 vault:** changes that can expand permissions or increase risk (e.g., role updates, enabling a new market, raising allocation ceilings, or changing risk parameters) execute via KPK multisigs and a **3-day timelock**.
-The Guardian can intervene during this window if required.
+**v2 vault (curated product):** changes that can expand permissions or increase risk (e.g., role updates, enabling a new market, raising allocation ceilings, adding or removing an adapter, or changing risk parameters) execute via KPK multisigs under **function-specific timelocks** (KPK’s 3/7/14-day schedule, detailed under Key settings and roles below).
+The Guardian can intervene during the timelock window if required.

 {% endtab %}